klangman/BlurCinnamon/README.md

 # Blur Cinnamon

-A Cinnamon extension to Dim, Blur and Colorize parts of the Cinnamon Desktop.
+A Cinnamon extension to Blur, Dim, Colorize, Desaturate and make transparent parts of the Cinnamon Desktop.

+Cinnamon components you can effect (currently):

+1. The overview
+2. The Expo
+3. Panels
+4. Panel applet popup menus (i.e Menu menu, Calendar, etc.)

 ![screen shot](BlurCinnamon@klangman/screenshot.png)

 ## Features

 1. Gaussian blur algorithm (borrowed from the Gnome extension Blur-my-Shell) with a user configurable intensity
-2. Dimming overlay with user configurable color and intensity (0-100%, transparent to a solid color)
-3. Simple blur algorithm (the Cinnamon built-in algorithm) which I would only recommend for very old computers
+2. Simple blur algorithm (the Cinnamon built-in algorithm) which I would only recommend for very old computers
+3. Dimming overlay with user configurable color and intensity (fully-transparent to a solid color)
-4. Makes the Panels and the Expo transparent so that the desktop background image effects are visible
+4. Makes the Panels, Popup menus and the Expo transparent so that the desktop background image effects are visible
-5. Applies blurring, colorization and dimming effects to all Panels, the Overview and the Expo
+5. Allows you to adjust the color saturation of the background overlay.
+You can reduced or completely desaturated (i.e gray scale)
-6. You can use general settings for Panels/Overview/Expo or use unique settings for each Cinnamon component
+6. You can use general settings for Popups/Panels/Overview/Expo or use unique settings for each

 ## Requirements